VladDInhaler/dial_reader/README.md

 # temporary documentation from memory -

+ /*
+ This part solves the purpose of writing down what i still remember until i figured it out again.
+ I will update it on the way
+ */

-The microcontroller was conected to the telephone with multiple cables etc.
+The microcontroller was connected to the telephone with multiple cables etc.
-The Documentation on this disappeared, so until I sucessfully recreated it, there wont be a Proper one.
+The Documentation on this disappeared, so until I successfully recreated it, there wont be a Proper one.

 The microcontroller was connected to the telephone with jumper cables.